Preparing for the Unexpected: Batteries vs. Generators for Power Backup for Homes

 However, not everyone has access to a line.
 If you don’t, consider setting aside extra fuel in your home to prepare for an outage.

-Because batteries and generators have unique advantages and disadvantages, it’s wise to choose which one best fits you, your home and your loved ones.
+Because battery power backups and generators have unique advantages and disadvantages, it’s wise to choose which one best fits you, your home and your loved ones.

 [Related: Energy Independence Through Solar]

-How Can Solar Power Help Me Prepare for Disasters or Outages?
+How Can Solar Power Help Me Prepare for Disasters or Power Outages?

 It’s easy to dismiss disaster planning as prepping for unlikely worst-case scenarios.
 But if we’ve learned anything from the pandemic and increasingly frequent natural disasters, it’s that we never know when or how quickly our lives can change.